holepunchto/hypercore/README.md

 Send a message to every peer you are connected to.

+#### `peer.publicKey`

+Get the public key buffer for this peer.
+Useful for identifying a peer in the swarm.

 #### `feed.on('ready')`

 Emitted when the feed is ready and all properties have been populated.